 Most of us have wondered how to make a school schedule simpler yet accomplish more.
 We want flexibility but we also want to know that stuff is being taught and learned along the way.

-So here’s a peek into my favourite method of year-at-a-glance planning that is like a breath of fresh air to me as a mom…
+So here’s a peek into my favourite method of year-at-a-glance planning that has been like a breath of fresh air to me as a mom…

 I like to post an overview year-at-a glance chart.